daandymaan/Python-Introduction/Week-0/README.md

 ___
 ## Git account initialisation

-Follow this tutorial on how to setup of github account with bash so you are verfied
+Follow this tutorial on how to setup of github account with bash so you are verified

 [Git Bash Account Setup](GitAccountInitialization.md)